NinoBrun/minecraft-data-pack-generator/README.md

 1. Clone the repository or download the project files.
 2. Open the `index.html` file in your web browser.
-3. You should see the webpage with the Minecraft datapack folder structure.
+3. You should see the webpage with the Minecraft data pack folder structure.
-4. Check or uncheck the items you want in your datapack.
+4. Check or uncheck the items you want in your data pack.
 5. Click the generate button to download the file structure as a zip file.

 ## Features